 Generative video models have improved dramatically, enabling the synthesis of high-quality, temporally coherent videos from natural language descriptions~\cite{singer2022make, blattmann2023align, yang2024cogvideox, bar2024lumiere, wan2025wan}.
 These models have enabled creative applications in animation, design, and virtual content creation by generating visually compelling sequences that align with textual descriptions.
 However, while current models offer strong spatial consistency and global semantics, they lack fine-grained \emph{temporal control}.
 Specifically, guiding the model to generate visual elements at specific time points is particularly challenging.
 This includes making an object appear in the middle of a scene or aligning visual aspects of lighting with the sound of thunder (see Figure~\ref{fig:teaser}).

-Recent works on generative video modeling have proposed various spatial and motion control mechanisms, including object masking, layout conditioning, or added camera controls~\cite{gupta2024photorealistic, wang2024boximator, feng2025blobgenvidcompositionaltexttovideogeneration, he2024cameractrl}.
+Recent work on generative video modeling has proposed various spatial and motion control mechanisms, including object masking, layout conditioning, or added camera controls~\cite{gupta2024photorealistic, wang2024boximator, feng2025blobgen, he2024cameractrl}.
 In contrast, temporal control has received significantly less attention.
 Incorporating such control typically requires additional supervision in the form of temporally annotated datasets.
-Since video data is often scarce, extending annotations to capture temporal variation is expensive and often impractical at scale.
+Since video data is often scarce, extending annotations to capture temporal variation is expensive and usually impractical at scale.
 Synthetic data could be used; however, generating diverse and temporally accurate video-text pairs, especially for abstract concepts such as movement, is a highly non-trivial challenge.

 In this work, we propose a lightweight yet effective inference-time control method, \modelname, which introduces temporal control for generated video.
-Instead of retraining the generative model, \modelname leverages a property already embedded in these systems: the text-frame cross-attention mechanism.
+Instead of retraining the generative model, \modelname leverages a property already embedded in these systems: the text-vision cross-attention mechanism.

 Cross-attention layers inherently encode strong signals about \emph{which} specific words in the prompt are realized in each generated frame.
 By directly influencing these attention maps during the denoising process, we can shift the temporal alignment of visual concepts without sacrificing quality or requiring additional data.
 The approach is data-efficient and preserves both the fidelity and diversity of the original generation process.